-But should you rush out to pick up Microsoft’s brand new next-gen system (if you can find one in stock, at least) or stick with the older Xbox One X?
+But should you rush out to pick up Microsoft’s brand new system (provided you can find one in stock) or stay loyal to the older Xbox One X?
 We’re putting the two Xbox machines head-to-head to help you decide.

-Choosing between the two isn’t as straightforward as it seems, not least because the names of both matte black consoles are so similar, but they also cater to different needs.
+Choosing between the two isn’t as straightforward as it seems, not least because the names of both matte black consoles are so similar – but they also cater to different needs.
 There’s more to consider than mere power alone, then, as price can often be the key deciding factor of any purchasing decision.

 Now that the Xbox Series X is here, the Xbox One X’s original appeal of being the most powerful console on the market is no more.
 Microsoft’s new diminutive tower of power is significantly more powerful than its predecessor and eclipses the older Xbox in practically every department.
 That being said, if you currently own an Xbox One X, or are looking for a 4K-capable console that's equipped with a 4K Blu-Ray drive on the cheap, you shouldn’t dismiss it just yet.

 - Check out our Xbox Series X review

 - PS5 vs Xbox Series X: everything we know

 - Xbox One X vs Xbox One S: which current-gen box is for you?